ros/solidworks_urdf_exporter/README.md

 ## SolidWorks Version Requirements

-1. Exported meshes do not match SolidWorks model - Check the version of SolidWorks and Service Pack.
-SolidWorks 2018 with Service Pack 5 or later is required.
+1. The minimum required version of SolidWorks for use with this add-in is 2018 Service Pack 5.
+SolidWorks 2017 or earlier may work.
 See [this issue](https://github.com/ros/solidworks_urdf_exporter/issues/73).

 ## Usage